LibraryCarpentry/librarycarpentry.github.io/pages/workshops.md

 To request a workshop at your institution, visit the [The Carpentries](https://amy.software-carpentry.org/forms/workshop/) workshop request page.
 Indicate in the form that you are interested in hosting a Library Carpentry workshop.
 If you're interested other ways Library Carpentry lessons can be used at your site, please contact [Chris Erdmann](mailton:chris@carpentries.org), Library Carpentry Community and Development Director.
 Please note, to list your workshop via the Library Carpentry [upcoming workshops](https://librarycarpentry.org/upcoming_workshops/) page, submit a pull request to [workshops.yml](https://github.com/LibraryCarpentry/librarycarpentry.github.io/blob/master/_data/workshops.yml) and/or contact [Chris Erdmann](mailton:chris@carpentries.org).

+The Carpentries team of Regional Coordinators supports workshop activity in various global regions.
+[Click here](https://carpentries.org/regionalcoordinators/) to learn more about the team and how to connect with these communties

 If you're running a workshop, check out our guides for [teaching and hosting](https://docs.carpentries.org/topic_folders/hosts_instructors/index.html) a workshop.